ndrean/z-html/README.md

 When a node is NOT attached to any document, you must manually destroy it.

 > Very few functions that return strings point to internal `lexbor` memory.
-The `nodeName()` function can be usesd if it is immediately disposed.
+The `nodeName_zc()` function can be used if it is immediately disposed.
 If you need to store it, use `nodeName()` instead.

 ## Chunk Parsing vs Fragment Parsing

-HTML chunks are parsed as it streams into a full HTML document.
+HTML chunks are parsed as they stream into a full HTML document.

-Fragmemnt parsing handles templates and components (for template engines, component frameworks, server-sde rendering).
+Fragment parsing handles templates and components (for template engines, component frameworks, server-side rendering).

 | Feature | Fragment Parsing | Chunk Parsing |
 |--|--|--|